Handling Market Volatility

 A down market, like every cloud, has a silver lining.
 The silver lining of a down market is the opportunity you have to buy shares of stock at lower prices.

 One of the ways you can do this is by using dollar cost averaging.
 With dollar cost averaging, you don’t try to “time the market” by buying shares at the moment when the price is lowest.
 In fact, you don’t worry about price at all.
 Instead, you invest the same amount of money at regular intervals over time.
 When the price is higher, your investment dollars buy fewer shares of stock, but when the price is lower, the same dollar amount will buy you more shares.
 Although dollar cost averaging can’t guarantee you a profit or protect against a loss, over time, a regular fixed-dollar investment may result in an average price per share that’s lower than the average market price, assuming you invest through all types of markets.
 A workplace savings plan, such as a 401(k) plan in which the same amount is deducted from each paycheck and invested through the plan, is one of the most well-known examples of dollar cost averaging in action.
-Please remember that since dollar cost averaging involves continuous investment in securities regardless of their fluctuating price levels, you should consider your financial ability to make ongoing purchases.
+Please remember that since dollar cost averaging involves continuous investment in securities regardless of fluctuating price levels of such securities, you should consider your financial ability to make ongoing purchases.

 Don’t Count Your Chickens before They Hatch

 As the market recovers from a down cycle, elation quickly sets in.
 If the upswing lasts long enough, it’s easy to believe that investing in the stock market is a sure thing.
 But of course, it never is.
 As many investors have learned the hard way, becoming overly optimistic about investing during the good times can be as detrimental as worrying too much during the bad times.
 The right approach during all kinds of markets is to be realistic.
 Have a plan, stick with it, and strike a comfortable balance between risk and return.